xstone93/xstone93.github.io/_pages/research.md

 ---

 ## Research Vision
 Motivated by [Shriram Krishnamurthi](https://cs.brown.edu/~sk/), I strongly favor having a research vision rather than a narrowly defined research area.
 My scientific "home base" lies at the intersection of  **technology** and **education**, constituting the core of my research endeavors.
-Since **Data** affects my everyday life, my research vision turns around data:
+Since **data** affects my everyday life, my research vision turns around data:

 > *Data is omnipresent, people generate it every day; it depicts our complex reality.
 > Learning is ubiquitous; people learn every day; it is the basis for positive change.